jamesdbrock/haskell-in-the-small/README.md

 There is no trade-off!
 Once one has the recipies at hand, Haskell one-liners are as easy as Perl and Haskell scripts are as easy as Python.

-1. Haskell one-liners for Unix piping
+1. Haskell one-liners for Unix pipes.
-2. Haskell executable script files
+2. Haskell executable script files.
-3. Haskell one-off buildable projects
+3. Haskell one-off buildable projects.

 For these recipies, the essential ingredients are the [Glasgow Haskell Compiler](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/index.html)